michaelajao/school_management_frontend/.github/instructions/connect to backend.instructions.md

 ## Overview for AI Models

 You are building a comprehensive, cost-efficient, multi-tenant school management system optimized for African educational markets.
-This system must support offline functionality, low-bandwidth environments, and provide AI-powered features while maintaining strict security and tenant isolation.
+This system must support offline functionality, low-bandwidth environments, and provide AI-powered features while maintaining strict security and tenant isolation. the back end codebase is also in this same workspace.

 ---